Product

 2. Deferred revenue is good debt.

-Assuming that you can keep your customers happy enough to not cancel early and that you have the skills and capacity to deliver your services, then deferred revenue is an interest-free loan from your customers.
+Assuming that you can keep your customers happy enough not to cancel early and that you have the skills and capacity to deliver your services, then deferred revenue is an interest-free loan from your customers.

 3. Deferred revenue impacts your financial statements differently.

 Because you have cash coming in that is not yet earned, deferred revenue will show up on your statement of cash flows but not your income statement.
 It also shows up as a liability on your balance sheet.
 This pinpoints one of the many ways your financial statements show different and complementary information.
-You need them all to truly appreciate your company’s financial health, and we will look at how all this works in detail below.
+You need them all to appreciate your company’s financial health truly, and we will look at how all this works in detail below.

 Deferred revenue in cash accounting and accrual accounting